claudiogiaretta/AWS-architect-solution-associate/Extra.md

 ## EBS
 ![[Pasted image 20241001174016.png]]

+## EFS
+#### EFS Client
+- Is an open-source collection of Amazon EFS tools.
+	- enables the ability to use Amazon CloudWatch to monitor an EFS file system's mount status
+	- You need to install the **Amazon EFS client** on an Amazon EC2 instance prior to mounting an EFS file system
 ## Amazon MSK (low priority)
 Amazon Managed Streaming for Apache Kafka is a fully managed service that enables you to build and run application that use Apache Kafka to process streaming data.
 Amzon utilizes Zookeper servers.